thankspedia/.github/profile/README.md

   🍵 Kombucha.js
 =============
-**Kombucha.js** is the easiest and the most robust all-in-one backend API development framework ... well, at least we believe so😉.
+**Kombucha.js** is the easiest,the most robust, strongly opinionated, all-in-one frontend/backend API development framework.

+...
+Well, at least, we believe so😉.

-It includes JWT like encryption scheme for authentication so that it can serve API as you want with a trivial setup.
+Most functions that are usually necessary in frontend/backend development are already included.
+It can serve API as you want with a trivial setup.

+For example, it includes a unique frontend framework which is built upon React.js.
+It also includes  JWT like encryption scheme for authentication.

+In frontend application, you can access to the backend API server as if they are functions on the modules placed in the frontend; this will drastically reduce pain of frontend development.

 It also includes input/output validation which is powered by `runtime-typesafety` with `vanilla-schima-validattor`; you can find missing and wrong typed field values in your JSON requests right after you did something wrong.

   🐶 Features
 =============
+- Zero dependency
 - Built-in JWT like authentication scheme
 - Runtime typecheck not compile-time typecheck like TypeScript
 - SQL without object mapping